Dimnir/CancerClassification/README.md

 1) seperating images from the first dataset into 90% train and 10% test

-2) using a VGG16 model with a custom classifier to fit images from first dataset.
+2) using a VGG16 model with a custom classifier on top to fit images from first dataset.

 3) freezing first layers of the VGG16 and training the classifier on the images.